xiang-wang2020/CourseProject/README.md

 # Introduce my files:
 Most of the data cleaning and processing work is in process.py. start.py handles the backend, and templates/index.html handles the frontend.
-The search result will be displayed by templates/result. html. faculties.py includes 999 lines of crawled data from different universities, and every line is one section/person.
+The search result will be displayed by templates/result. html. faculties.py includes 999 lines of crawled data from different universities, and every line is one section/person. testcase.txt includes some sample testcases for the grader.